 Any qualified student with a disability who believes his or her rights under the Americans with Disabilities Act have been violated is urged to seek redress as follows:

-Report concerns immediately to the Academic Support Center's Educational Counselor, who will respond within three days to the concern.
+Report concerns immediately to the Accommodations and Accessibility Counselor, who will respond within three days to the concern.
 If the Counselor cannot alleviate the problem, the concern will be forwarded to the Director of the Academic Success Center.

 If the complainant is dissatisfied with the response received from the Academic Success Center Director, he/she may appeal the matter in writing to the Vice-President of Academic Affairs within five working days of receiving the Director’s response.
 The Vice-President or Vice -President's designee will review the appeal and render a decision within ten working days from the date the appeal is received.
 This decision will be sent in writing to the student and will be binding.
 For more information or updates regarding this policy please refer to the current college catalog.